-- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Wireless configurations. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically.
+- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically).

+• Update the configuration with the file (system will reboot automatically.

-4.18.7 Password
+4.19.7 Password

-Choose menu "System Tools → Password", and then you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-105.
+Choose menu "System Tools \rightarrow Password", and then you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-109.